sevvandi/netseer/README.md

 The goal of netseer is to predict the graph structure including new nodes and edges from a time series of graphs.
-The methodology is explained in the preprint (Kandanaarachchi 2024).
+The methodology is explained in the preprint (Sevvandi Kandanaarachchi 2024).
 We will illustrate an example in this vignette.

 ## Installation